 The biggest perk of RV homeschooling comes in the form of field trips.
 A mobile life means a constantly changing menu of museums, historic sites, aquariums, zoos, science centers, and national parks to work into the curriculum.
 The Gebbia’s capitalize on this with a museum membership that’s reciprocal nationwide.

-National parks top their list of most educational places to visit.
+National parks have also topped their list of most educational places to visit.

 “The national parks have been phenomenal learning experiences,” Heather says.
 “We love hiking for hours.
 Every national park is so different and Junior Ranger programs teach a lot of science.”